micahmv/anyfont4itch/README.md

 ```

 ## Helpful CSS for Text Settings & Sizing
 It's likely you'll need to find the right settings and size for your text to fit your page.
 As well, different sections (like body vs footer) might need different text sizes.
-CSS is a styling language and there exists much more to customize your text, this is just a minimum to have correct text settings and size your text to fit.
+CSS is a styling language and there exists much more to customize your text, this is just a minimum to have correct text settings and size your text to fit your page.

 Paste any of the lines below between the {} of the @font-face to apply to all text or into the {} of any specified html element to apply individually.
 ```css